Best daily deals

 9.0

-The Enhance Plus is Jabra’s first advance into the direct-to-consumers hearable device market.
+The Enhance Plus is Jabra’s first advance into the direct-to-consumer hearable device market.
 Its parent company GN, however, isn’t new to this niche—it’s one of only six global hearing aid manufacturers.
 Does this give Jabra a leg up?

 Our tests of the Jabra Enhance Plus yielded mixed results.
 If you’re an Android user, you can skip right to our alternative recommendations, as these hearables only work with iOS (for now).
 Keep reading if your main goal is to hear better in everyday situations.